finos/rune-dsl/documentation/rosetta-modelling-component.md

 #### Object Qualification

 Similarly, `productType` and `eventType` represent the outcome of qualification logic to infer the type of an object (financial product or event) in the model.
-See the `productQualifier` attribute, alongside other identifier attributes in the `ProductIdentification` type:
+See the `productQualifier` attribute, alongside other identifier attributes in the `ProductIdentification` data type:

 ``` Haskell
 type ProductIdentification: <" A class to combine the CDM product qualifier with other product qualifiers, such as the FpML ones.
 While the CDM product qualifier is derived by the CDM from the product payout features, the other product identification elements are assigned by some external sources and correspond to values specified by other data representation protocols.">